yakubanna/python_tasks/README.md

 # python_tasks
 Solving simple python tasks

-labyrinths1 is the solution of the problem:
+LABYRINTHS1 is the solution of the problem:
 There is a labyrinth given by the cell field, in which w rows and h columns.
 The mouse is initially located in a cell with coordinates (x, y).
 It can move along the cell borders to the left, right, up and down, if there is no barrier in the cell and it does not climb to the border.
 It is necessary for each cell (i, j) of the labyrinth to find the length of the minimum path from the cell (x, y) or to determine that it is impossible to get to this cell.

-dinner_helper is the solution of the problem:
+DINNER_HELPER is the solution of the problem:
 N silent philosophers sit around the round table, before each philosopher stands a plate of spaghetti.
 Forks lie on the table between each pair of the closest philosophers.
 Every philosopher can either eat or think.
 Food intake is not limited to the amount of spaghetti left - an infinite supply is implied.
 Nevertheless, a philosopher can eat only when he holds two forks - taken from the right and left.
 Each philosopher can take the nearest fork (if available), or put - if he already holds it.
 Taking each fork and returning it to the table are separate actions that must be performed one after another.
 The essence of the problem is to develop a model of behavior (parallel algorithm), in which none of the philosophers will not starve, that is, they will always alternate meals and reflections (the philosopher should start with reflection).

-extended_dict is the solution of the problem:
+EXTENDED_DICT is the solution of the problem:
 It is necessary to write the ExtendedDict class, which will be inherited from the standard dict and will support the following additional features:

     The keys of the ExtendedDict class object can only be strings, an attempt to set a non-string key or to get a value on a non-string key should result in the ValueError